dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/tei-xml.md

 - Gravsearch template to query the resources metadata, results are serialized to RDF/XML (URL parameter `gravsearchTemplateIri`)
 - XSL transformation to turn that RDF/XML into a valid TEI header (URL parameter `teiHeaderXSLTIri`)

-The Gravserarch template is expected to be of type `knora-base:TextRepresentation` and to contain a placeholder `$resourceIri` that is to be replaced by the actual resource Iri.
+The Gravsearch template is expected to be of type `knora-base:TextRepresentation` and to contain a placeholder `$resourceIri` that is to be replaced by the actual resource Iri.
 The Gravsearch template is expected to contain a query involving the text property (URL parameter `textProperty`) and more properties that are going to be mapped to the TEI header.
 The Gravsearch template is a simple text file with the files extension `.txt`.

 A Gravsearch template may look like this (see `webapi/_test_data/test_route/texts/beol/gravsearch.txt`):